 Students whose FAFSAs are filed after these deadlines may be considered for any Seattle University scholarships and federal and state need-based financial aid that may remain.

-Typically, winter and spring quarter applicants who submit a FAFSA at the time of application receive financial aid notification within two weeks of their admissions acceptance.
+Typically, admitted students who submit a FAFSA by the priority deadline of February 1st will receive financial aid notification by mid-March.
 A notification will be mailed to both your personal email as well as you Seattle University email account providing instructions to review your award once it becomes available.
 To access your award, visit SU Online, log in and choose "Financial Aid Self-Service Portal" under the heading "Financial Aid."

 It is important to contact Student Financial Services if there has been a significant change in either your or your family’s financial status after filing the FAFSA.
 Financial aid package adjustments may be possible in some cases.

 The Student Financial Services Office will contact you if additional documentation is required.
 Contact Student Financial Services to check your file’s status if you do not receive acknowledgement from the U.S. Department of Education’s FAFSA processor within two weeks of submitting the FAFSA.